Sam-Schnaible/chinook-api/README.md

  - include an initial GET request upon loading which display the range of customer ids for retrieving, updating, and deleting

- - validate data for required fields in customer profile form on backend
+ - validate data for required fields in customer profile form before running any query in models

  - Add mock data with at least 100,000 profiles and run stress tests to locate any bottlenecks